IBM/maximo-labs/MkDocs/hpu_8.6/docs/demo-health-predict.md

 ![img](/img/hpu_8.6/Investigate3.1.png)

-There are several predictive models built to score against incoming sensor data for our asset.<br>
+There are several predictive models built to score against incoming sensor data for our asset.

-<b>Value:</b> IBM Predict includes templates to help our Data Scientist get started building models to project days to failure, calculate probability of failure, detect anomalies, and generate an asset life curve based on group asset deployment and retirement dates.<br>
+<b>Value:</b> IBM Predict includes templates to help our Data Scientist get started building models to project days to failure, calculate probability of failure, detect anomalies, and generate an asset life curve based on group asset deployment and retirement dates.
-These templates include a large number of algorithms and can automatically select the one that best fits our data for the optimal outcome.<br>
+These templates include a large number of algorithms and can automatically select the one that best fits our data for the optimal outcome.
 Note that also included with MAS is Watson Studio and Watson Machine Learning, both of which our Data Scientist can use for building, training, and maintaining predictive models.
-In the case of our asset, our model tells us that it is projected to fail in xx days...plus or minus x days.<br>
+In the case of our asset, our model tells us that it is projected to fail in xx days...plus or minus x days.
 •	Depending on the richness of our failure history, our Data Scientist can build predictive models for specific failure modes.
-And we can select those failure modes within the widget to see the projection for each.<br>
+And we can select those failure modes within the widget to see the projection for each.
-•	Also in the widget, we get information about our training data in the widget to help us decide when a model should be retrained.<br>
+•	Also in the widget, we get information about our training data in the widget to help us decide when a model should be retrained.

 The Failure probability widget can show us how different failure modes impact our predictions.
-For example, it might show us our asset has a xx% probability of failure in the next xx months due to xx<br>
+For example, it might show us our asset has a xx% probability of failure in the next xx months due to xx
 •	Our Data Scientist can build specific models for time periods.
-And just like the failure modes, we can look at the results by making different selections within our widget.<br>
+And just like the failure modes, we can look at the results by making different selections within our widget.
 •	Failure probability history shows how the probability of failure for each mode has changed over time.
-The factors that contribute to failure show which factors from our training data impacted failures the most, giving us an indication of what may lead to future failures.<br>
+The factors that contribute to failure show which factors from our training data impacted failures the most, giving us an indication of what may lead to future failures.
-The anomaly detection model creates a threshold based on history, and we can see when our asset exceeds that threshold in our widget.<br>
+The anomaly detection model creates a threshold based on history, and we can see when our asset exceeds that threshold in our widget.
 The end of life curve is built based on training data for assets that have been decommissioned.
-By applying the effective age calculation from the notebook, we can use this curve to estimate our end of life.<br>
+By applying the effective age calculation from the notebook, we can use this curve to estimate our end of life.

 The effective age of our transformer is 51 years.
-The curve produces an end of life probability of  100%...one more piece of evidence to show that this asset needs to be attended to immediately.<br>
+The curve produces an end of life probability of  100%...one more piece of evidence to show that this asset needs to be attended to immediately.

 `Action:` Hover NEAR the point where the effective age crosses the curve.
 Scroll down the page.
 ![img](/img/hpu_8.6/Investigate4.1.png)